Kagiso-me/k3s-docs/SSH Setup.md

 ```bash
         sudo nano /etc/ssh/sshd_config
 ```
----
 4.2.
 Set:

 ```bash
         PasswordAuthentication no
         ChallengeResponseAuthentication no
 ```
----
-- You should connect directly without being prompted for a password.
-Use exit to return to the rpi.
-- Optionally set a passphrase or leave it empty for fully automated login.

 4.3.
 Restart SSH service:

 ```bash
         sudo systemctl restart ssh
 ```
----
 - Ensure your SSH key works before disabling password login to avoid being locked out!